clrfund/monorepo/README.md

 # clr.fund

-clr.fund is a permissionless and trust-minimized [Quadratic Funding](https://wtfisqf.com/) application for Ethereum Public Goods.
-It uses [BrightID](https://brightID.org) for [Sybil](https://en.wikipedia.org/wiki/Sybil_attack) resistance and Minimal Anti-Collusion Infrastructure ([MACI](https://github.com/appliedzkp/maci)) to protect against various forms of bribery and collusion with the use of [zk-SNARKs](https://academy.binance.com/en/articles/zk-snarks-and-zk-starks-explained).
+clr.fund is a permissionless and trust-minimized [Quadratic Funding](https://wtfisqf.com/) protocol.
+It uses Minimal Anti-Collusion Infrastructure ([MACI](https://github.com/appliedzkp/maci)) to protect against various forms of bribery and collusion with the use of [zk-SNARKs](https://academy.binance.com/en/articles/zk-snarks-and-zk-starks-explained).
+To protect from [Sybil attacks](https://en.wikipedia.org/wiki/Sybil_attack) it can use [BrightID](https://brightID.org) or a similar identity system.

 clr.fund runs a continuous sequence of Quadratic Funding rounds, where anyone is able to add public goods projects as funding "recipients", contribute funds to the matching pool ("matching funds"), and contribute funds to individual recipients.
+To ensure that only public goods are added as recipients clr.fund can use curation mechanism such as [Kleros Curate](https://curate.kleros.io/).

 While clr.fund aims to be agnostic to the source of matching funds, it specifically aims to enable contributions from the following sources: